DesktopGooseUnofficial/ResourceHub/README.md

 ---

-# Welcome to the unofficial repo collecting all kinds of data related to SamPerson's DesktopGoose!
+# Welcome to the UNOFFICIAL repo collecting all kinds of data related to SamPerson's Desktop Goose!

 ## Mods: